argon33/rxvolley/README.md

 # rxvolley
-Call volley in a more elegant way by taking the advantage of RxJava
+Calling volley in a more elegant way by taking the advantage of RxJava